sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/multiprotocol/ble_zigbee_basic/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)
 #  Multiprotocol (BLE+ZIGBEE) Concurrent Application - Tutorial

-This tutorial will help users to create multiprotocol (BLE+ZIGBEE) example project from Microchip H3 project generator framework.
+This tutorial will help users to create multiprotocol (BLE+ZIGBEE) example project using Mplab code configurator.
 The step by step procedure will help the user to generate the multiprotocol project from scratch and will guide in understanding few API calls needed for data transaction between 2 protocols.

 The project created at end of this tutorial, will look the sample project available <a href="firmware"> here </a>.